Digital Download/Rental: Itunes Store

 United States - First Run Features

-Please contact us if you would like to bring QUEST to your community or would like to partner with us on our community engagement and impact campaign: firstname.lastname@example.org
+Please contact us if you would like to bring QUEST to your community or classroom.
+If you would like to partner with us on our community engagement and impact campaign email us at: firstname.lastname@example.org

 Synopsis: Filmed with vérité intimacy for nearly a decade, QUEST is the moving portrait of the Rainey family living in North Philadelphia.
 Beginning at the dawn of the Obama presidency, Christopher "Quest" Rainey, and his wife, Christine'a "Ma Quest" raise a family while nurturing a community of hip hop artists in their home music studio.
 It's a safe space where all are welcome, but this creative sanctuary can't always shield them from the strife that grips their neighborhood.
 Epic in scope, QUEST is a vivid illumination of race and class in America, and a testament to love, healing and hope.